sunsky426/atpl25-SATsolver/README.md

 cabal run SATQ "(a ^ (a & b)) | ~b" b -> False, a -> False
 ```
-The output assignments are printed to console, with parse-sensitive ordering.
-Parenthesis are not necessary, but forces the right relations.
+The output assignment is printed to console, with parse-sensitive ordering.
+The assignment picked is the term of the statevector with maximum amplitude.

-The pipeline does not yet work for all boolean expressions.
+The executable does not always pick a correct solution.

 ## Benchmarking
 Benchmarking for the evaluators can be run using commands of the form that specifies the type of oracle and what evaluator to use: